songjiayang/s3sync/README.md

 # s3sync
 Local files auto sync to cloud storages with S3API.

-It cached file's `mtime` and `fsize` for performance, so it can sync the difference only.
+It cached file's `mtime` and `fsize` for performance, so sync the difference only.

 ### Installation